 The Sumitomo facility is secured by all of the assets of Funding II.
 Each loan origination under the facility is subject to the satisfaction of certain conditions.
 There is no assurance that Funding II will be able to borrow funds under the Sumitomo facility at any particular time or at all.
-As of September 30, 2014, the Company had \$50.0 million of borrowings outstanding under the Sumitomo facility which had a fair value of \$50.0 million.
-The Company's borrowings under the Sumitomo facility bore interest at a weighted average interest rate of 2.533% for the year ended September 30, 2014.
-For the years ended September 30, 2014, 2013 and 2012, the Company recorded interest expense of \$2.0 million, \$1.7 million and \$1.2 million, respectively, related to the Sumitomo facility.
+As of September 30, 2013, the Company did not have any borrowings outstanding under the Sumitomo facility.
+The Company's borrowings under the Sumitomo facility bore interest at a weighted average interest rate of 3.066% for the year ended September 30, 2013.
+For the years ended September 30, 2013 and 2012, the Company recorded interest expense of \$1.7 million and \$1.2 million, respectively, related to the Sumitomo facility.
+For the year ended September 30, 2011, the Company did not record interest expense related to the Sumitomo facility.